-I’ve been salivating over the idea of taking the kids to Waffle in the centre of Axminster ever since it opened earlier in the year, thanks to the enticing photos the proprietors have been posting on social media of their Belgian waffles, dippy chocolatey sharing platters, milkshakes, smoothies and treats.
+I’ve been salivating over the idea of taking the kids to Waffle in the centre of Axminster ever since it opened, thanks to the enticing photos the proprietors have been posting on social media of their Belgian waffles, dippy chocolatey sharing platters, milkshakes, smoothies and treats.

 It’s a not-for-profit community enterprise so pricing is very reasonable and the aim of the establishment is to provide the community with a place, essentially, just to hang out – with or without a waffle or ice cream, whatever your budget.
-Check out the top of the menu – it says they are concerned with more than just your money, so please feel free to just order a free glass of water and relax.
-It’s become incredibly popular with families with children looking for a treat, and teens wanting a relaxed and cool place to meet with no pressure to spend.
+It’s become popular with families with children looking for a treat, parents with preschoolers, and teens wanting a relaxed and cool place to meet with no pressure to spend.